aniabrown/hpc-carpentry-shell-WHPC/_episodes/05-scripts.md

       with a file.
 Though files are typically created with read permissions for everyone, typically the permissions on your home directory prevent others from being able to access the file in the first place.
++ **2nd column -- Hard links:** The number of hard links, ie the number of files which point to the same location on disk as this file does.
-+ **2nd column - Owner:** This is the username of the user who owns the file.
++ **3rd column - Owner:** This is the username of the user who owns the file.
 Their permissions are indicated in the first permissions column.
-+ **3rd column - Group:** This is the user group of the user who owns the file.
++ **4th column - Group:** This is the user group of the user who owns the file.
 Members of this user group have permissions indicated in the second permissions column.
-+ **4th column - Size of file:** This is the size of a file in bytes, or the number of files/subdirectories if we are looking at a directory.
++ **5th column - Size of file:** This is the size of a file in bytes, or the number of files/subdirectories if we are looking at a directory.
 (We can use the `-h` option here to get a human-readable file size in megabytes, gigabytes, etc.)
-+ **5th column - Time last modified:** This is the last time the file was modified.
++ **6th column - Time last modified:** This is the last time the file was modified.
-+ **6th column - Filename:** This is the filename.
++ **7th column - Filename:** This is the filename.

 So how do we change permissions?
 As I mentioned earlier, we need permission to execute our script.
 Changing permissions is done with `chmod`.
 To add executable permissions for all users we could use